sky790312/mywebsite/README.md

 webpack --watch to gen source js/css..

-(make sure you had nodejs & webpack..and it seem to had some problem node-sass with nodejs version 4)
+(make sure you had nodejs & webpack..and it seem to had some problem node-sass with nodejs version 4 or wetpack upper version..)

 index page: /kevinhu .. enjoy and have fun!